So-451/AI-Mentor-for-Tech-Interviews/README.md

 - **Graph Traversal** – BFS/DFS questions for shortest paths or connectivity.
 - **Dynamic Programming** – Classic problems like Coin Change, Longest Increasing Subsequence.

-These are answered step-by-step with code snippets, allowing reviewers to see your project live in action.

 ---

 ## 🛠 Tech Stack